Applying for State geothermal acreage

 A geothermal well is not permitted under a GSPA.
 If the company is drilling under a separate title or licence (e.g. mineral tenement or Department of Water licence), it would be possible to apply for a GSPA to conduct a survey, such as a downhole Vertical Seismic Profile Survey, utilising these holes, provided no drilling is undertaken under the GSPA.

 Assessment of applications for Geothermal Special Prospecting Authority with Acreage Option

-The Department of Mines and Petroleum's acceptance of each GSPA/AO application is on a case-by-case basis.
+The Department of Mines, Industry Regulation and Safety's acceptance of each GSPA/AO application is on a case-by-case basis.
 Generally, the acceptance of a GSPA application, and grant of title, will depend upon the rationale and merits of the proposed program, the applicant’s financial and technical capability, and supportable evidence provided.

 Applications are subject to the same criteria for assessment, permit conditions and administration as for exploration permit or drilling reservation applications under the competitive bidding system, wherein they pledge a program of work and the grant is made (or not) on the efficacy of that work program.

 The grant of a GSPA/AO prevents the area being subject to a bidding round, until the Geothermal Exploration Permit or Geothermal Drilling Reservation application period has expired.
 The acceptance of an associated AO is also at the Minister’s discretion, as some surveys may not be regarded as worthy of such exclusivity.

 The AO is only extended to the application for a title and does not infer any obligation on the part of the Minister to grant a Geothermal Exploration Permit or Geothermal Drilling Reservation.